Qush-e Chaker

-Qush-e Chaker (قوش چاكر, also Romanized as Qūsh-e Chāker) is a village in Sarakhs Rural District, in the Central District of Sarakhs County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 678, in 137 families.
+Qush-e Chaker (قوش چاكر) (Note: Also romanized as Qūsh-e Chāker) is a village in Sarakhs Rural District of the Central District in Sarakhs County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 678 in 137 households.
+The following census in 2011 counted 736 people in 195 households.
+The 2016 census measured the population of the village as 706 people in 193 households.